 Why are white oak stair parts so popular?

 White oak is very sturdy and durable.
-Grown in the east of America, it is a popular option as it a strong hardwood that takes stains and polishes very well.
+Grown in the east of America, it is a popular option as it is a strong hardwood that takes stains and polishes very well.
 White oak is also generally heavier and more wear-resistant than softwoods.
 It also has a luxurious, natural appearance that creates a classic look.